Cell Culture Media, Serum, and Supplements

 Why is there lot-to-lot variability in serum?

-Fetal bovine serum and other serum products contain a complex mixture of biological components, a majority of which have not yet been fully defined.
+Serum products contain a complex mixture of biological components, a majority of which have not yet been fully defined.
 The composition of these serum components naturally varies from lot-to-lot.
 The best serum lot for you is the one that works for your cells in your specific application.
-Bio-Techne serum manufacturing has a 40 year history of experience, which provides some of the most consistent serum on the market.
-We can help you select the serum lot that is ideal for your application by offering a variety of programs such as lot matching, free samples for lot prequalification, extended lot reserves, and free on-site serum storage, geared towards minimizing the impact of serum variability for our customers.

 Extracellular Matrix Components